 The access to the shack is open to all licensed amateurs respecting the internal rule : to provide a valid amateur license, know how to use the equipment at disposal (you will be trained), confirming all QSO by QSL, and update the logbook.
 A station log must also be filled because the equipment has sometimes suffered of intense use.

 Today, if you want to operate from 4U1ITU, contact simply the radio club manager by e-mail or searching the ITU phone number in the yellow pages.
 If you want to use the station during a contest, Luc, I1YRL, one of his QSL manager, could tell you that there is a waiting list exceeding 6 months.
 In all cases, have fun at 4U1ITU !

-Space communications on microwaves
+Space communications by microwaves

 Receive or transmit on space frequencies is a problem harder to solve that it could seem.
-We know that between 1-90 MHz the behavior of the ionosphere as mirror for the shortwaves is rather complex, with both reflexions and attenuations of the signal quite important.
+We know (cf. NM7M's tutorial) that between 1-90 MHz the behavior of the ionosphere as mirror for the shortwaves is rather complex, with both reflexions and attenuations of the signal quite important.
 When the angle of fire is perpendicular to the ionospheric layers one can pass through the ionospheric layers at frequencies lower than the MUF, especially in time of low solar activity.

 This principle was applied successfully to several ham satellites such AMSAT OSCAR and Radiosputnik launched from the years 1960s, some of them sending HF beacons or CW telemetry signals in mode A, downlink on 29 MHz (towards the Earth) and even on 20 or 21 MHz.